Anirudh-Kannan/Student-Database-Management-System/README.md

 # Student Database Management System
 This Student database management system is implemented using jsp and jdbc.

 The application was developed in netbeans and requires mysql to be installed locally on the system.
-The preinstalled glassfish server is used.
+The glassfish server, which comes as a default of netbeans is used.

 This application serves two clients, an admin and a student.
 <br />